zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide5.md

    ![](./images/900/imageE039.png " ")

 - We now have a useful chart below that tells us which products sell best in each country, and by how much.
-Rename the current canvas by click on the down triangle on the canvas name and choosing __rename__.
+Rename the current canvas by clicking the down triangle on the canvas name and choosing __rename__.
 Change the name to __Sales Summary__.
 Save your project as __SALES_HISTORY__.

    ![](./images/900/imageE042.png " ")